nembrinj/protofablab/2025/projects/Group103/README.md

 ### System Architecture

-This leads us to the following system architecture, composed of three tightly coupled subsytems:
+This leads us to the following system architecture, composed of three tightly coupled subsystems:

-1. **Perception**: Lead by..
+1. **Perception**: Led by:
-   - A full-HD USB camera mounted on the robot used for "seeing" the balls, sending its image to the maincomputing station
+   - A full-HD USB camera mounted on the robot used for "seeing" the balls, sending its image to the main computing station
-   - A script for executing real-time blob detection for lights executed on the maincomputing station
+   - A script for executing real-time blob detection for lights executed on the main computing station
-2. **Movement and Control**: Making use of..
+2. **Movement and Control**: Making use of:
-   - Prebuild [Turtlebot](./Media/Images/turtle_bot_sideview.jpeg) with LIDAR for object detection and navigating the landscape
+   - Pre-built [Turtlebot](./Media/Images/turtle_bot_sideview.jpeg) with LIDAR for object detection and navigating the landscape
-   - Raspberry Pi 4 for communicating with the maincomputing station by means of publishing and subscribing to ROS topics
+   - Raspberry Pi 4 for communicating with the main computing station by means of publishing and subscribing to ROS topics
-3. **Collection and Launch Mechanism**: With making use of or printing..
+3. **Collection and Launch Mechanism**: Using or printing:
    - A Breadboard connecting 2x 2.5-6V DC-motors for the propulsion, connected to
    - A [ramp](./Media/Images/base_ramp_2.jpeg) which is connected to the robot and
    - An extension of the ramp which gives the optimal angle for the propulsion in regards to the chosen motors